On the heapability of finite partial orders: Introduction

-Specifically, we prove that the number of classes in a minimal decomposition of partial ordered sets into "heapable subsequences" can be obtained as the size of a minimum vertex cover in a certain bipartite graph whose construction directly generalizes the one employed in one classical proof of Dilworth's theorem.
-As a byproduct of this result we obtain an efficient algorithm based on network flows for computing such a minimal decomposition.
+Specifically, we prove that the number of classes in a minimal decomposition of a sequence of elements from a poset $P$ into "heapable subsequences" can be obtained as the size of a minimum vertex cover in a certain bipartite graph whose construction directly generalizes the one employed in one classical proof of Dilworth's theorem.
+As a byproduct, we obtain an efficient algorithm based on network flows for computing such a minimal decomposition.

-This result and the ones from \cite{istrate2015heapable} (where this parameter was computed, in the case of permutations/integer sequences, via a direct, greedy algorithm) raise the question whether such greedy algorithms exist for other posets.
-We answer this question in the affirmative way by adapting the result of \cite{istrate2015heapable} to {\it sets and sequences of intervals}, ordered by the natural partial order.
+This result, together with the ones from \cite{istrate2015heapable} (where such a minimal decomposition was computed, for integer sequences, via a direct, greedy algorithm) raise the question whether such greedy algorithms exist for other posets except the set of integers.
+We answer this question in the affirmative way by showing that the result of \cite{istrate2015heapable} is extendible to {\it sets and sequences of intervals}, ordered by the natural partial order.

 The structure of the paper is as follows: in Section \ref{sec:prelim} we review the main concepts and technical results we will be concerned with.
-Then, in Section \ref{sec:main} we prove a numerical characterization inspired by (the proof of) Dilworth's theorem for the size of minimal partition of a partial order into $k$-ary chains.
+Then, in Section \ref{sec:main} we prove a result (Theorem~\ref{main:thm}) which shows that part of Fulkerson's proof of Dilworth's theorem (\cite{fulkerson1956note}) can be extended to characterizing partitions into a minimal number of heapable subsequences.
 This result provides, as a byproduct, a flow-based algorithm for the computation of such a minimal partition.

-We then investigate, in Section \ref{sec:interval} a special case of this problem for sequences of intervals, showing that a greedy-type algorithm computes such a minimal partition in this special case.
-In Section \ref{sec:sets} we show that the result above extends to (unordered) {\it sets} (rather than sequences) of intervals.
-We extend this result in Section~\ref{trapez} from interval to trapezoid partial orders.
-In Section~\ref{maxheap} we investigate the maximum heapability of interval partial orders, proving that it has polynomial time algorithms: the status of this problem for permutation posets is open.
-We conclude in Section \ref{sec:open} with some open questions raised by our results.
+We then investigate, in Section \ref{sec:interval}, the heapability of sequences of intervals, showing (Theorem~\ref{intervals}) that a greedy-type algorithm computes such a minimal partition.
+In Section \ref{sec:sets} we show (Theorem~\ref{sets}) that this result extends to (unordered) {\it sets} of intervals as well.
+We then give in Section~\ref{trapez} a second, incomparable, extension (Theorem~\ref{thm:boxes}) from sequences of intervals to sequences from so-called \emph{trapezoid} partial orders.

+In Section~\ref{maxheap} we investigate the problem of computing a maximal heapable subsequence of a sequence of elements from a poset.
+For sequences of integers the complexity of this problem is open (\cite{byers2011heapable}).
+We show (Theorem~\ref{max}) that it has polynomial time algorithms for sequences of intervals.